bobleesj/nelder-mead-force-field-optimizer/README.md

 - [ ] Randomize the initial positions of atoms

 ## Progrgramming Tasks:
-- [ ] Save the new coordinates into a xyz file.
+- [x] Save the optimized coordinates into a xyz file.
 - [x] Apply Nelder–Mead method to determine optimal coordinates
 - [x] Express distance as a function of 2 points of x, y, z
 - [x] Express the coordinates as a parameters